kahihia/Django-SecurityAPI/source/index.rst

 ..
-DataRadar.IO API documentation master file, created by sphinx-quickstart on Mon Apr 12 23:44:02 2016.
+Django-SecurityAPI API documentation master file, created by sphinx-quickstart on Mon Apr 12 23:44:02 2016.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.